Course Outline

 - Making the Decision

-- How do we arrive at the correct decision?
+- How do we arrive at an informed decision for government?

 - Structuring the Lending

-- Setting up the loan to meet the optimal "shape" of the loan:
+- Setting up the loan to meet optimal conditions for both the financial institution and the customer:

 - Optimal for the bank